 "She was the kindest person," said Brad Foley, Dean of the School of Music & Dance.

 "She really loved the University of Oregon."

-In lieu of flowers, donations may be made to the U of O Foundation, School of Music Piano Fund, 1225 University of Oregon, Eugene, OR 97403, or another charity of your choice.
+Donations may be made in Leona's memory to the U of O Foundation, School of Music Piano Fund, 1225 University of Oregon, Eugene, OR 97403.

-In Leona's memory, we wanted to share this story with you about how the endowed scholarships that she and her husband Robert DeArmond created are making Oregon students' musical dreams come true.
+In Leona's honor, we wanted to share this story with you about how the endowed scholarships that she and her husband Robert DeArmond created are making Oregon students' musical dreams come true.

 Generations of musicians and music educators will be forever grateful for their generous gifts.